Schaumburg Bankruptcy Lawyer

 How long after filing for bankruptcy will the creditors stop calling?

 Once a creditor or bill collector becomes aware of a filing for bankruptcy protection, it must immediately stop all collection efforts.
 After you file the bankruptcy petition, the court mails a notice to all the creditors listed in your bankruptcy schedules.
 This usually takes a couple of weeks.
 Creditors will also stop calling if you inform them that you filed a bankruptcy petition and supply them with your case number.
 In some cases, you or your attorney should contact the creditor immediately upon filing the bankruptcy petition, especially if a lawsuit is pending.
 If a creditor continues to use collection tactics once informed of the bankruptcy they may be liable for court sanctions and attorney fees for this conduct.

-Will I have to go to court when I file for bankruptcy?
+Will I have to go to court when I file for bankruptcy in Schaumburg?

 In most bankruptcy cases, you only have to go to a proceeding called the “meeting of creditors” to meet with the bankruptcy trustee and any creditor who chooses to come.
 Most of the time, this meeting will be a short and simple procedure where you are asked a few questions about your bankruptcy forms and your financial situation.

 Occasionally, if complications arise, or if you choose to dispute a debt, you may have to appear before a judge at a hearing.
 If you need to go to court, you will receive notice of the court date and time from the court or your attorney.

 Will bankruptcy wipe out all of my debts?

 Mostly, with some exceptions.
 Bankruptcy will not normally wipe out:

 - Money owed for child support or alimony, fines, and some taxes

 - Debts not listed on your bankruptcy petition